Overview

 This program is for you if…

-• You like working with the public
+- You like working with the public and helping others

-• You are meticulous and comfortable with details
+- You are meticulous and detail-oriented

-• You are comfortable with technology
+- You are comfortable with technology

 Work function of a pharmacy technician